-, in its sole discretion, may release the common stock and other securities subject to the dock-up agreements described above in whole or in part at any time.
+Morgan Stanley & Co.
+LLC and J.P.
+Morgan Securities LLC, in their sole discretion, may release the common stock and other securities subject to the lock-up agreements described above in whole or in part at any time.

 In order to facilitate the offering of the Class A common stock, the underwriters may engage in transactions that stabilize, maintain or otherwise affect the price of the Class A common stock.
 Specifically, the underwriters may sell more shares than they are obligated to purchase under the underwriting agreement, creating a short position.
-A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters under the over-allotment option.
-The underwriters can close out a covered short sale by exercising the over-allotment option or purchasing shares in the open market.
-In determining the source of shares to close out a covered short sale, the underwriters will consider, among other things, the open market price of shares compared to the price available under the over-allotment option.
-The underwriters may also sell shares in excess of the over-allotment option, creating a naked short position.
-The underwriters must close out any naked short position by purchasing shares in the open market.
-A naked short position is more likely to be created if the underwriters are concerned that there may be downward pressure on the price of the Class A common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
-As an additional means of facilitating this offering, the underwriters may bid for, and purchase, shares of Class A common stock in the open market to stabilize the price of the Class A common stock.
+A short sale is covered if the short position is no greater than the number of shares available for purchase by the underwriters mare in the open market.
+In determining the source of shares to close out a covered short sale, by exercising the over-allotment option.
+The underwriters must close out an overed short sale, the underwriters may also sell shares in the open market.
+In determining the source of shares close out a covered short sale, the underwriters may also sell shares in the open market.
+In determining the source of shares close out a covered short sale, the underwriters may also sell shares in the open market of the type to be created if the underwriters are conclusered that there may be downward pressure on the price of the Class A common stock in the open market after pricing that could adversely affect investors who purchase in this offering.
+As an additional means of Class A common stock in the open market to stabilize the price of the Class A common stock.
+These activities may raise or maintain the market price of the Class A common stock.
 These activities may raise or maintain the market price of the Class A common stock above independent market levels or prevent or retard a decline in the market price of the Class A common stock.
-The underwriters are not required to engage in these activities and may end any of these activities at any time.
+These activities and may end any of these activities at any time.